LostArtefacts/TRX/docs/MIGRATING.md

    item titles or item names need to be configured entirely in the new file, so all `"strings"` keys can be safely removed from the game flow.
 Refer to [GAME_STRINGS.md](GAME_STRINGS.md) for more details.

+## TR2X

+### Version 1.0.2 to 1.1

+1. **Update first level inventory allocation**
+   The first level no longer hard-codes the shotgun, flare and small/large medi pack allocations.
+To continue to have Lara start with these items, refer to the shipped game flow file's `Great Wall` sequences, specifically the `give_item` entries.